To whom do the following Event Rules apply?

 Runners are expected to follow the direction and instruction of all race officials, volunteers and public authorities.

-REDMAN race course will close 17 Hours from the start of the race at 12:30 am.
-Runners still on the run course after 12:30 am will be given the opportunity TO FINISH THEIR INDIVIDUAL RACE.
+REDMAN race course will close 10 Hours from the start of the race at 5:30 pm.
+Runners still on the run course after 5:30 am will be given the opportunity TO FINISH THEIR INDIVIDUAL RACE.
 Run stations are located approximately every mile and the mileage is marked.
 At each aid station, there will be water, Endurance Formula Gatorade, sponsor donated gels/blocks & bars, Hammer Endurolytes, bananas, salt cubes, sugar cubes and boiled potatoes.
 The run special needs bags will be near the 13.1 mile point, at the R1 aid station.
 It is encouraged that you put an old sweater/sweatshirt in your gear bag and tie it around your waist during the remainder of the run; you may need it as air temperatures drop quickly after sundown.
-Upon closure of the run course, run special needs bags will be transported to the Full distance changing tents located in the SW corner of the transition area.
-Every effort will be made to gather personal items on each course.
-Any remaining personal items will be available in the Gear Claim Area on Saturday and then again on Sunday morning.
-Any unclaimed items after noon on Sunday will be considered forfeited property.

 Amongst the rules listed below which are specific to the Redman Triathlon (USAT does not recognize or rank Team Results), two are of primary importance: